 Catechism of the Catholic Church, 786

-Mass Readings for the Solemnity of Our Lord Jesus Christ, King of the Universe Year A
+Mass Readings for the Solemnity of Christ the King Year A

 Mass Readings for the Solemnity of Christ the King Year B

-Mass Readings for the Solemnity of Our Lord Jesus Christ, King of the Universe Year C
+Mass Readings for the Solemnity of Christ the King Year C

 Other Resources